- We advise you to exercise normal safety precautions in Ireland.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy

 - register your travel and contact details, so we can contact you in an emergency

 - subscribe to this travel advice to receive free email updates each time it's reissued.

 Entry and exit

-For advice on entry and exit requirement to Northern Ireland, see our United Kingdom travel advice.
+For advice on entry and exit requirement for Northern Ireland, see our travel advice for the United Kingdom.